-B4401P.2 Consumer protection risk system management (CPRMS).
+(CPRMS).

 All BSFIs, regardless of size, should have a CPRMS that is part of the corporate-wide Risk Management System.
 The CPRMS is a means by which a BSFI identifies, measures, monitors, and controls consumer protection risks inherent in its operations.
 These include both risks to the financial consumer and the BSFI.
-The CPRMS should be directly proportionate to the BSFlis asset size, structure, and complexity of operation.
-A carefully devised, implemented, and monitored CPRMS provides the foundation for ensuring an BSFIIs adherence to consumer protection standards of conduct and compliance with consumer protection laws, rules and regulations, thus ensuring that the BSFI's consumer protection practices address and prevent identified risks to the BSFI and associated risk of financial harm or loss to consumers.
+The CPRMS should be directly proportionate to the BSFI's asset size, structure, and complexity of operation.
+A carefully devised, implemented, and monitored CPRMS provides the foundation for ensuring an BSFI's adherence to consumer protection standards of conduct and compliance with consumer protection laws, rules and regulations, thus ensuring a.
+Board and senior management oversight.
+The Board is responsible for developing and maintaining a sound CPRMS that is integrated into the overall framework for the entire product and service life-cycle.
+The Board and Senior Management should periodically review the effectiveness of the CPRMS, including how findings are reported and whether the audit mechanisms in place that the BSFI's consumer protection practices address and prevent identified risks to the or loss to consumers.